efrecon/mqtt2any/README.md

      - `-environment` declares and sets the variable `MQTT_BROKER` in order to pass information about the remote broker where to forward content.
-This variable is to be understood as `MQTT` matching (in uppercase) the name of the plugin implementation file, and `BROKER` matching (in uppercase) the `-broker` option declared at the top of the `mqtt.tcl` forwarding implementation.
+This variable is to be understood as `MQTT` matching (in uppercase) the name of the plug-in implementation file, and `BROKER` matching (in uppercase) the `-broker` option declared at the top of the `mqtt.tcl` forwarding implementation.